ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/01-instance-profile/_index.md

 title: Instance Profile
 weight: 1
 url: tutorial/complete-cluster/instance-profile
+description: Details about how to create the instances profiles.
 ---

 An Instance Profile is an abstraction over the resource characteristics of an instance (basically, as of today, CPU